 Lake Norman State Park

-Lake Norman State Park lies in Iredell County about 40 miles north of Charlotte.
-It includes 17 miles of Lake Norman’s northern shoreline as well as 1,942 acres of wilderness.
+Lake Norman State Park lies in Iredell County, about 40 miles north of Charlotte.
+It includes 17 miles of Lake Norman’s northern shoreline and 1,942 acres of wilderness.
 The park contains 38 miles of hiking trails and 30.5 miles of biking trails.
 Other popular activities include swimming, fishing, paddling, and picnicking.
 Camping facilities include camper cabins, tent sites, trailer and RV sites, and group tent sites.
 Visit the official Lake Norman website to learn more and plan a visit.

 Animals in Lake Norman